UQHalavLd/AnonChat/README.md

 4. Open CMD, navigate to your current directory, and run the `setup.py` file.
 Keep this setup.py file open after running it.
 5. Next, open the `baglan.py` file and follow the instructions.
 Type your Ngrok address and port to enjoy a private and free online chat! 😏

-Feel free to share this on GitHub, and happy chatting! 🚀
+Feel free and happy chatting! 🚀